Mavrogiannis-Ioannis/MHDG-NBI/README.md

 ```zsh
 test/MHDG-NGammaTiTeNeutral-serial-2D PATH_TO_MESH/CircLimAlign_Quads_Nel588_P6 init/the_shortest_filename
 ```
 If running the WEST case, rebuild in parallel mode by modifying the `lib/Make.inc/arch.make` file.
 Change the testcase in `param.txt`.
 Run the executable in the same folder as `positionFeketeNodesTri2D.h5`.
 Do the 2 step process like the circular case.
-The meshe and the ouput are partitioned into 8 files.
+The mesh and the ouput are partitioned into 8 files.
 ```zsh
 mpirun -n 8 test/MHDG-NGammaTiTeNeutral-parall-2D PATH_TO_MESHES/West_NoHole_Nel13118_P
 ```